FrankXia0404/MapReduce-Coursework/README.md

   2. A parser class and an WholeFileInputFormat class from the sample codes in Hadoop: The Definitive Guide, in project 2 and project 4, respectively; and
   3. DynamicLMClassifier class from LingPipe in project 3.

-Project 3 is shared under AGPL license due to the license under which LingPipe is pushlished.
-Considered each project could work seperately, the license of rest of the projects are undecided yet.
+Project 3 is shared under AGPL license due to the license under which LingPipe is published.
+Considered each project could work separately, the license of rest of the projects are undecided yet.